movement-assessment

 Tournament outcome:

 How many compensations are you playing through right now?
-That slight fade you can't fix.
+The subtle fade you can’t correct.
 The power leak at impact.
-The fatigue that hits the back nine.
+The fatigue that always shows up on the back nine.

-Your nervous system might be protecting you from an old injury you've forgotten about.
-A breathing pattern you've never noticed.
-A joint restriction three segments away from where you feel it.
+Your nervous system could be protecting you from an old injury you’ve forgotten, a breathing pattern you’ve never noticed, or a joint restriction three segments away.

 The Entry Point Assessment maps these hidden limitations.
-MOCAP captures how they affect your swing.
+Motion capture shows how they affect your swing.
 Together, they reveal the shortest path back to automatic movement.